openfaas/faas/guide/deployment_swarm_arm.md

 ```
 cp ./template/node-armhf/Dockerfile ./template/node/
+cp ./template/go-armhf/Dockerfile ./template/go/
+cp ./template/python-armhf/Dockerfile ./template/python/
 ```

+At the time of writing you can also patch the `go` and `python` templates using the method above.

 With the ARM `Dockerfile` in place we are almost ready to build as we normally would.
 Before we do, quickly edit `callme.yml` changing the image line to reflect your username and tag in the architecture - `alexellis/callme:armhf`